AuroraFreire/Chrono-Deck/README.md

 =======
 # Chrono-Deck
 A game where you have to defeat Chronarcs (guardions of time) by taking out of the deck and dragging cards to free Time
+RULES:
+	can only have 3 cards in hand
+	can only play 2 cards each round only click on "end turn" 1 time for gods sake

 AI was partially used in the making of the project, alongisde with Godot's documentation and some Youtube Tutorials